sendblue-api/sendblue-api.github.io/docs/intro.md

 ### Requests

-If you would like to request a feature, please send us an email at support@sendblue.co.
+If you would like to request a feature, please send us an email at support@sendblue.com.